Isotopes of livermorium: 208Pb(82Se,xn)290−xLv

 In 1995, the team at GSI attempted the synthesis of 290Lv as a radiative capture (x=0) product.
 No atoms were detected during a six-week experimental run, reaching a cross section limit of 3 pb.

 Hot fusion

 This section deals with the synthesis of nuclei of livermorium by so-called "hot" fusion reactions.
 These are processes which create compound nuclei at high excitation energy (~40–50 MeV, hence "hot"), leading to a reduced probability of survival from fission.
 The excited nucleus then decays to the ground state via the emission of 3–5 neutrons.
 Fusion reactions utilizing 48Ca nuclei usually produce compound nuclei with intermediate excitation energies (~30–35 MeV) and are sometimes referred to as "warm" fusion reactions.
 This leads, in part, to relatively high yields from these reactions.

-238U(54Cr,xn)292−xLv
+238U(54Cr,xn)292−xLv (x=4)

 There are sketchy indications that this reaction was attempted by the team at GSI in 2006.
 There are no published results on the outcome, presumably indicating that no atoms were detected.
 This is expected from a study of the systematics of cross sections for 238U targets.

+In 2023, this reaction was studied again at the JINR's Superheavy Element Factory in Dubna, in preparation for a future synthesis attempt of element 120 using 54Cr projectiles.
+One atom of 288Lv was reported; it underwent alpha decay with a lifetime of less than 1 millisecond.
+The cross-section was measured as 36 +46/−24 fb for the 4n channel.

+244Pu(50Ti,xn)294−xLv (x=4)

+In 2024, this reaction was performed at the LBNL, in preparation for a future synthesis attempt of element 120 using 50Ti projectiles.
+Two atoms of the known isotope 290Lv were successfully produced.
+This was the first successful synthesis of a superheavy element using 50Ti projectiles and an actinide target; the cross-section was reported to be 0.44 +0.58/−0.28 pb.

+242Pu(50Ti,xn)292−xLv (x=3,4)

+In 2024, this reaction was studied at the JINR, as a next step after the successful 238U+54Cr reaction.
+Two atoms of 288Lv were detected, as well as three atoms of the new alpha-decaying isotope 289Lv.
+One atom of 289Mc was found in the p2n channel, which was the first time any pxn channel had been detected in a reaction of actinides with 48Ca, 50Ti, or 54Cr projectiles.
+The cross-section was reported to be 320 +340/−180 fb for the 3n channel, and 220 +270/−150 fb for the 4n channel.